 What can you do to help yourself if you’re seeking support, on a waiting listing for therapy, or just want to up your self-care game?
 You could try a wellness and mental health app like Woebot.

 Before we start, let me just say that this article hasn’t be paid for or endorsed/sponsored by anyone.
 I was inspired to do this article after reading a post on the National Elf Service and because of my partner.
-However, if you’d like your product, app, or service reviewed, then visit my contact page and download my media pack and then contact me about how we could make that happen.
+However, if you’d like your product, app, or service reviewed, then visit my contact page, download my media pack, and then contact me about how we could make that happen.

 I decided to take the Woebot app for a test drive because my partner had told me that their place of work had started recommending it to their employees.
 However, my partner has a pet hate for employers offering wellness advice.
 Not that I can argue with that.
 It’s a plaster for a broken leg measure.
 Unlike my partner, however, I didn’t have a code to use to try out its potential premium features, so I just took the free option for a test drive.